-Investing is incredibly viable to save money, to gain debt relief, and to earn extra money.
+Investing is incredibly viable to save money, gain debt relief, and earn extra money.
 When you’re young and just starting your investment portfolio, you should take significant risks.
 This can help you build up an impressive nest egg and, if you suffer losses, you still have your 30s and 40s to rebuild your savings.
 But as you draw nearer to retirement age, it’s essential to find ways to protect your savings.

 Reorganize Your Holdings